MicrosoftDocs/learn/learn-pr/azure/integrate-openapi-enabled-web-api-with-apim-and-visual-studio/includes/6-exercise-integrate-web-api-with-azure-api-management.md

 ## Verify Web API Integration on Azure API Management ##

 1. To verify whether your web API has been integrated with Azure API Management, open a web browser and sign in to Azure portal.
-Enter the keyword, `api management`, in the search bar at the top of the Azure portal.
+Enter the keyword *api management* in the search bar at the top of the Azure portal.
 When the **API Management services** appears, select it.

    :::image type="content" source="../media/6-exercise-integrate-web-api-with-azure-api-management-13.png" alt-text="Search API Management.":::